 Support for disabled students

-If you're a UK student with a disability, you may be able to receive financial support from the government for special equipment or a helper.
+If you're a UK student with a disability, you may be able to receive additional support from the government.

-The NHS Bursary is a grant currently provided to UK students on undergraduate or postgraduate NHS-funded courses to help you with your living costs.
+The Learning Support Fund is a non-taxable, non-means-tested and non-repayable grant package provided to UK students on NHS courses to help you with your living costs.

 The University has a limited number of Social Work Bursaries, which may be awarded to UK students on the BSc Social Work and MSc Social Work courses.